Computer, eWaste, & Electronics Recycling in Tucson, AZ

 Recycling Services for Tucson, Arizona Residents in Pima County

-We offer residential recycling services to residents in the southern Arizona/Pima County area, including Phoenix and Tucson.
+We offer residential recycling services to residents in the southern Arizona/Pima County area, including R3eWaste Phoenix facility and Tucson.
 Recycle bins are available for pickup or drop-off, depending on the size of your items.
 If you don’t want to make a special trip, especially if you are intending to recycle numerous pieces of electronic equipment, our team at R3eWaste is happy to arrange for curbside pickup at your residence or local community drop-off site.

 **NOTE: We do not accept Televisions or CRT devices from residential customers due to the cost of recycling these devices.